Bryce Dallas Howard: Personal life

-During her senior year of high school, Howard learned of existentialism; she said; "I was like, 'This is it!
+During her senior year of high school, Howard learned of existentialism.
+She said: "I was like, 'This is it!
 This is my religion.'
 I had never felt a connection to any sort of spirituality before that.
 It was very basic–you're responsible for the choices that you make–but it was mind-blowing at the time."
+She does not drink alcohol.

 Howard met actor Seth Gabel at New York University; they dated for five years before marrying on June 17, 2006.
-Howard and Gabel had planned to start a family together in their thirties but a week after their wedding, Howard learned she was pregnant with their first child.
-Howard gave birth to their son, Theodore, in 2007.
+Howard and Gabel had planned to start a family together in their thirties but a week after their wedding, when they were both around 25 years old, Howard learned she was pregnant with their first child.
+Howard gave birth to their son in 2007.
 Howard has talked about experiencing postpartum depression 18 months after her son's birth, and credited her recovery to the help of a physician and a therapist.
-The couple had a second child, daughter Beatrice, in 2012.
+The couple had a second child, a daughter, in 2012.
 The family lives in upstate New York.
+They are close friends with Josh Gad, who is godfather to their children.

+Reports stated that Howard was paid $2 million less than Pratt, who earned $10 million, but she stated that the gap was even larger and that she was paid more for other Jurassic World-related things like video games and theme park rides.
+Her net worth as of 2025 is approximately $25 million.